top of page

 We know that William "Bill" Gordon Stephenson was born in Cramlington on 28 June 1903 and died in April 1960, aged 56.

-Rose was to later marry fellow Train Wrecker Arthur Wilson, which made them brothers-in-law.
+His sister, Rose, later married fellow Train Wrecker Arthur Wilson, making them brothers-in-law.

 In April 1925, aged 21, Bill married Ada Thompson (1903-1974).

-William Stephenson outside his Dudley home with elder brother and parents.
+A young miner.
+William Stephenson outside his Dudley home with his parents and elder brother.

 (Image credit: Janette Packer)

-Bill's parents, Arthur and Mary, are recorded as living in Tynemouth in 1926, so it is highly likely Ada, having no independent means of living without Bill, had moved in with her in-laws in North Shields.
-Hence, the birth of their son George W. Stephenson at Tynemouth Road.
+Bill's parents, Arthur and Mary, are recorded as living in Tynemouth in 1926, so it is highly likely that Ada, having no independent means of living, had moved in with her in-laws in North Shields.
+Hence, the birth of their son George W. Stephenson on Tynemouth Road.

-It's possible George W. Stephenson was born just before his father was sentenced to four years' imprisonment.
-Or he was born just after.
-Hence, Ada was either heavily pregnant or carrying a babe in arms at the time of Bill's sentencing, aged 22 (he was three weeks shy of his 23rd birthday).
+George W. Stephenson was born in September 1926, so just after his father was sentenced to four years' imprisonment.
+Hence, Ada was heavily pregnant at the time of Bill's sentencing, aged 22 (he was three weeks shy of his 23rd birthday).

-Bill never got to see his only child grow up at the toddler stage.
+Bill never got to see his only child grow up as a toddler.
 George would have been three years old when Bill was released on 11 July 1929, aged 26.

-Bill's father, Arthur, died in June 1927, while Bill was in prison.
+Bill's father, Andrew, died in June 1927, while Bill was in prison.
 It is almost certain that Bill wasn't granted or (more likely) probably refused compassionate release to attend the funeral.

 After release, Bill returned to Wrightson Pit - alongside the traitors who'd turned King's evidence.
-Other than that, we know little about Bill after his release except - from the Ancestry timeline - in 1939, Bill and Ada (and George, now 12 or 13) were living in Northumberland (most likely Cramlington).
+Other than that, we know little about Bill after his release except, from the Ancestry timeline, Bill and Ada (and George, now 12 or 13) were living in Northumberland (most likely Cramlington) in 1939.

 William Gordon Stephenson's Ancestry timeline and record in the 1921 census.